Anti-Hindu sentiment: United States

 The rise of the Indian American community in the United States has triggered some isolated attacks on them, as has been the case with many minority groups in the United States.
 Attacks which specifically target Hindus in the United States stem from what is often referred to as the "racialization of religion" among Americans, a process that begins when certain phenotypical features which are associated with a group and attached to race in popular discourse become associated with a particular religion or religions.
 The racialization of Hinduism in American perception has led Americans to perceive Hindus as belonging to a separate group and this contributes to prejudices against them.

 In 2019, Swaminarayan Temple in Kentucky was vandalised.
 They sprayed black paint on the deity and sprayed "Jesus is the only God" on the walls.
 The Christian cross was also spray painted on various walls.
 In April 2015, a Hindu temple in north Texas was vandalised when nasty images were spray-painted on its walls.
 In February 2015, Hindu temples in Kent and the Seattle Metropolitan area were also vandalised.

-In July 2019, a Hindu Priest who was dressed in his religious attire was physically beaten in Queens, New York, two blocks from Shiv Shakti Peeth Temple in Glen Oaks by Sergio Gouveia.
-A Senator and New York State Attorney General have called it a hate crime because "If someone is targeted because of religious robe and couple of blocks from temple where he resides it is difficult to believe this was random."
-Yet, the New York police have not registered it as a hate crime.
+In July 2019, a Hindu priest wearing his religious attire was physically assaulted by Sergio Gouveia in Queens, New York, just two blocks from Shiv Shakti Peeth Temple in Glen Oaks.
+A Senator and the New York State Attorney General have labeled it a hate crime, stating, "If someone is targeted because of religious robe and a couple of blocks from the temple where he resides, it is difficult to believe this was random."
+However, the New York police have not classified it as a hate crime.